-631. For cCI27 data are obtained from the NETCCOBAMS Platform, the digital information tool managed by ACCOBAMS that centralizes all relevant data regarding cetaceans and related anthropogenic threats.
+635-631.
+For cCI27 data are obtained from the NETCCOBAMS Platform, athe digital information tool managed by ACCOBAMS that centralizes all relevant data regarding cetaceans and related anthropogenic threats.
 The platform contains maps of shipping noise distribution over the entire Mediterranean basin in the two out of the five frequency bands of interest (1/3 octave bands centered at 63 Hz and 125 Hz).
 Shipping noise maps were obtained from modelling techniques which corresponds to requirements indicated in the Proposal of the IMAP Guidance Factsheets for cCI27 (UNEP/MAP MED POL, 2023).

-632. Availability of these NETCCOBAMS maps of shipping noise in the two frequencies is also aligned with the ACCOBAMS Monitoring Strategy (2015) on underwater noise monitoring and the EU recommendations contained in the Monitoring Guidance prepared by TG-Noise for the MSFD-D11 (Dekeling et al, 2014).
+636-632.
+Availability of these NETCCOBAMS maps of shipping noise in the two frequencies is also aligned with the ACCOBAMS Monitoring Strategy (2015) on underwater noise monitoring and the EU recommendations contained in the Monitoring Guidance prepared by TG-Noise for the MSFD-D11 (Dekeling et al, 2014).

-633. These maps are produced by modelling tools provided by SINAY, a company specialized in underwater acoustics which developed the necessary technologies to set up the NETCCOBAMS platform (ACCOBAMS-SC14/2021/Doc36) which include modeling techniques widely used in environmental studies on noise pollution (e.g., Maglio et al., 2015, 2017; Drira et al, 2018).
-Such techniques are based on the RAM model (Collins, 1993) and inputs data available from the AIS data for ships parameters and ship traffic (source: Spire Group, a US based company), as well as in EMODnet and COPERNICUS data platforms (EmodNet and Copernicus) providing environmental variables influencing the propagation of noise.
+637.633.
+These maps are produced by modelling tools provided by the SINAY, a company which is specialized in underwater acoustic.
+It acoustics which developed the necessary technologytechnologies to set up the NETCCOBAMS platforms (platform (ACCOBAMS-SC14/2021/Doc36) which include modeling techniques widely used in environmental studies on noise pollution (e.g., Maglio et al., 2015, 2017).
+Acoustic propagation is; Drira et al. 2018).
+Such techniques are based on the RAM model (Collins, 1993) and inputs for the modelsdata available infrom the AIS data for ships parameters and ship traffic

+(source: Spire Group, a US based company), as well as in EMODnet and COPERNICUS data platforms (EmodNet and Copernicus) providing environmental variables influencing the propagation of radiated noise.

-634. An overview of the available data on ship traffic patterns is shown in Figure 4.9.1.
-This map, available in NETCCOBAMS, was produced based on the ship traffic density provided based on AIS data in 2017.
-Ship traffic patterns appears quite stable year-to-year and the ship density maps that can be obtained from AIS data generally shows the same picture overall, regardless of the period chosen for analysis.
-Major ship lanes are found indeed between the Gibraltar Strait and the Suez Canal as well as in other lanes connecting the major ports in the Mediterranean Sea area.
-High traffic areas are especially located in the northern side of the Mediterranean.
+638.634.
+An overview of the available data on ship traffic patterns is shown in Figure 4.9.1.
+This map, available in NETCCOBAMS, was produced based on the ship traffic density provided based on AIS data in 2017-(source: Spire Group).
+Ship traffic patterns appears quite stable year-to-year and the ship density maps that can be obtained from AIS data generally shows the same patternspicture overall, regardless of the period chosen for analysis.
+Major ship lanes are found indeed between the Gibraltar Strait and the Suez CannelCanal as well as in other lanes connecting the major ports in the Mediterranean Sea area.
+High traffic areas are located in the Strait of Sicily, the central and northern Adriatic Sea, the Aegean Sea and several eoastal areas, especially located in the northern side of the Mediterranean.
+However, depending on the kind of vessels navigating in the different areas, areas characterized by high noise levels may not follow the same pattern as the ship traffic.